Ralph Knibbs: 2016 attempted murder

-Knibbs suffered long-term nerve damage from the attack and the life-saving surgery he underwent afterwards.
+Knibbs sustained long-term nerve damage from the attack and the life-saving surgery he underwent afterwards.
 The stroke he suffered caused sight loss in both eyes and temporarily blinded him in one eye.
-He also has limited movement and difficulty eating owing to the severed nerves and is disabled.
+He also has limited movement and difficulty eating owing to the severed nerves, and is disabled.

+Personal life

+Knibbs was born in England to Jamaican parents who were part of the Windrush generation.